mkiesinger/mimaFPGA/README.md

 ## How to get this running on your FPGA?

 The Project is seperated into two folders.
-The "mima_processor" folder only contains the vhdl files for the MIMA processor, without any adittional functionaly, just as it's specified.
-The design does not use any ip cores that have to be regenerated, so it should work by selecting the mimaProcessor.vhd as top module.
+The [mima_processor](mima_processor) folder only contains the vhdl files for the MIMA processor itself, without any additional functionality, implemented exactly how it's specified.
+The design does not use any cores that have to be regenerated, so it should work by selecting the mimaProcessor.vhd as top module.

-The "mima_environment" folder contains vhdl files that give the above described additional functionality.
-This one is a bit trickier to get running, as it requires to regenerate some ipcores.
-First you will need to include the files from both folders into yout project.
+The [mima_environment](moma_environment) folder contains vhdl files that give the above described additional functionality.
+This one is a bit trickier to get running, as it requires the regeneration of some ipcores.
+First you will need to include the files from both folders into your project and select the "MIMAEnvironment.vhd" as top module.

 Next you will have to regenerate the clock frequency core located in the top Module "MIMAEnvironment.vhd".
-The output clock must be running at 40 MHz, as this is needed by the VGA syncer component to generate the proper vga timing.
+The output clock must be running at 40 MHz, this is needed by the VGA syncer component to generate the proper vga timing.
 Next up are three cores located in the "MemoryController.vhd".
 These cores provide the MIMA with memory.
 As my developement FPGA was not equipped with enough RAM blocks, I had to shrink the MIMAs accessible memory space.
 There are three memory regions the MIMA can access: The program rom, a heap area and the screen memory.
 The program memory in my design is read only and was generated using distributed rom.
 Program rom data words are 24 bits wide.
 The heap area is a simple single port ram, containing 16 bit words.
 For the screen memory use a simple dual port ram, the MIMA can write to it while the syncer component has to be able to acess that ram asynchronously to retrieve the correct pixel data.
 The screen memory words are 16 bit in width as well.

 Finally choose a program, load it into the program rom and enjoy!
-I have provided a few example programs in the example_programs folder, these are stored in xilinx .coe files.
+I have provided a few example programs in the [example_programs](example_programs) folder, these are stored in xilinx .coe files.
 If you are working with a different fpga brand you should be fine by opening it with a standard editor and copying out the program code.
 Apart from that feel free to write own programs and run them, just remember that the program memory starts at address 0x8000!

 ##### VERY IMPORTANT NOTE
 Make sure all memory cores have exactly one cycle delay for read access (the screen memory too)!
-Doing otherwise might result in reading the wrong data from memory.
+Doing otherwise might result in reading the wrong data from memory!

 ## MIMA Specification